Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Results

-The measured ratios of bottom- and charm-decay electron $R_{\rm CP}$ are shown in Fig.~\ref{fig:Figure4} for $R_{\rm CP}(0-20\%/40-80\%)$ and $R_{\rm CP}(0-20\%/20-40\%)$.
-These data show a more significant deviation from unity because the systematic uncertainties largely cancel in the ratio.
+The ratios of bottom- and charm-decay electron $R_{\rm AA}$ and $R_{\rm CP}$ are shown in Fig.~\ref{fig:Figure4}(a) and (b), respectively.
+Note that the ratios do not depend on $R_{\rm AA}^{incl.}$.
+The data show that bottom-decay electron $R_{\rm AA}$ compared to charm-decay electrons are systematically larger, with a central value about 80\% larger.
+The $R_{\rm CP}$ ratios for $R_{\rm CP}(0-20\%/40-80\%)$ and $R_{\rm CP}(0-20\%/20-40\%)$ show a more significant deviation from unity compared to $R_{\rm AA}$ because the systematic uncertainties largely cancel in the ratio.

-Other mechanisms besides energy loss can lead to the experimental observation of different charm- and bottom-decay electron $R_{\rm AA}$ and $R_{\rm CP}$.
-A significantly different average parent hadron $p_{\rm T}$ probed within a fixed electron $p_{\rm T}$ bin would produce different suppression values with no mass-dependent energy loss.
-In simulation we find the average hadron $p_{\rm T}$ is only 12\% higher for bottom-decay electrons compared to charm-decay electrons in the measured $p_{\rm T}$ range.
-Additional effects are due to different ground state hadron fractions in each collision environment and different charm and bottom quark spectra.
-We assess these effects assuming the same $R_{\rm AA}$ or $R_{\rm CP}$ Duke model curves from the STAR $D^{0}$ spectra measurement~\cite{PhysRevC.99.034908} in simulation for charm and bottom hadrons, and propagate to the final state electrons.
-Initial hadron spectra are taken from ~\cite{Cacciari:2012ny,Cacciari:2015fta}, with the $\Lambda_{c/b}$ components weighted to match the data in Ref.~\cite{Acharya20182,PhysRevD.100.031102}.
-In Figs.~\ref{fig:Figure3}~and~\ref{fig:Figure4} these calculations are shown as the shaded bands labeled ``Null Hyp.".
-We performed systematic variations by changing the $D(B)_{s}$ and $\Lambda_{c(b)}$ fractions by 50\% in both $p$+$p$ and Au+Au, and the central $R_{\rm AA}$ and $R_{\rm CP}$ values by a relative 25\% in each case.
-The most significant variation comes from the charm baryon fractions in $p$+$p$ and Au+Au.
+The kinematic shift of semileptonic decays, heavy quark production spectra, and the heavy flavor hadrochemistry may cause the decay-electron double ratios of $R_{\rm AA}$ and $R_{\rm CP}$ to differ from unity in the case that the bottom and charm hadron $R_{\rm AA}$/$R_{\rm CP}$ are the same.
+We incorporate these effects in a null hypothesis for the ratios of bottom- and charm-decay electron nuclear modification factors using simulated charm and bottom hadron decays with the same $p_{\rm T}$ dependent $R_{\rm AA}$ or $R_{\rm CP}$, which have initial spectra from perturbative QCD~\cite{Cacciari:2012ny,Cacciari:2015fta}.
+The abundances of $\Lambda_{c/b}$ are matched to data in Refs.~\cite{Acharya20182,PhysRevD.100.031102}.
+We then multiply the hadron spectra for both charm and bottom hadrons by the $p_{\rm T}$ dependent Duke model $R_{\rm AA}$ or $R_{\rm CP}$ values for $D$ mesons shown in ~\cite{PhysRevC.99.034908}, and propagate to the final state electrons.
+We then take the ratios of bottom- and charm-decay electron nuclear modification factors.
+In Fig.~\ref{fig:Figure4}, these are shown as the shaded bands labeled ``Null Hyp.".
+We performed systematic variations by changing the $D(B)_{s}$ and $\Lambda_{c(b)}$ fractions by 50\% in both $p$+$p$ and Au+Au, and the Duke model $R_{\rm AA}$ and $R_{\rm CP}$ values by a relative 25\% in each case.
+The most significant effect comes from the charm baryon fractions in $p$+$p$ and Au+Au collisions.